weihanglo/weihanglo.github.io/content/posts/2024/the-missing-parts-in-cargo.md

 ### Build script is not a C package manager

-Speaking of build scripts, we must give credit to it for Rust's growing popularity.
-As a tool for a system-level programming language, Cargo is often considered pretty "out-of-the-box" because the only command you need to run is `cargo build`.
-Even when a package depends on a missing C library, `build.rs` can fetch and build it from source for you.
+Speaking of build scripts, they deserve credit for Rust's growing popularity.
+As a tool for system-level programming, Cargo is praised for its simplicity — just `cargo build` and you're set.
+Even if a package needs a missing C library, `build.rs` steps in to fetch and build it from source.

-Everything comes with a cost.
-A build script is not a proper C package manager.
-Its imperative and dynamic nature makes the dependency relation nearly untrackable.
-Let alone the infamous "Cargo feature unification is additive" — Once a `vendored` feature is enabled in a dependency graph, you never have a chance to turn it off.
-We need a declarative interface like [system-deps] to constrain this.
-However, how is it possible to model a more versatile build system like CMake in a less powerful language like TOML?
-So it circles back to [defining the interface of build tasks](#Phases-of-a-cargo-build).
+But convenience comes with trade-offs.
+A build script isn't a proper C package manager.
+Its imperative, dynamic nature can make dependency management tricky.
+Take the "Cargo feature unification" issue: once a `vendored` feature is on in the dependency graph, you can't turn it off.
+We could use a declarative approach like [system-deps] to handle this better.
+Yet, how do we model a powerful build system like CMake in TOML, a less flexible language?
+It all loops back to [defining the interface of build tasks](#Phases-of-a-cargo-build).

-Or, anyone want to write a C package manager and make it mainstream, so Cargo can just call it?
+Or maybe someone should create a C package manager that becomes mainstream, so Cargo can just call it?

 [system-deps]: https://github.com/gdesmott/system-deps

 ### The unconditional conditional compilation

-Okay.
-Let's move on to the ugly part.
+Alright, let's dive into the less glamorous side.

-Conditional compilation in Cargo is expressed via "Cargo features".
-A Cargo feature can:
+Conditional compilation in Cargo revolves around "Cargo features".
+These features can:

-* Toggle on a code block by passing the corresponding `--cfg` flag to the compiler
+* Toggle code blocks with corresponding `--cfg` flags for the compiler
 * Activate optional dependencies
 * Activate other features

 This seems more powerful than traditional C's `#ifdef`, but actually not.
 To prevent excessive compilation overhead, the dependency resolver picks only one compatible version when a crate appears in the dependency graph multiple times, and each is within the SemVer-compatible versions defined.
 And because they are deemed compatible, Cargo gets one step further that unconditionally merges all activated features into a union of them.
 This is the "additive" property.
 You have [no way to opt-out of this behavior][#3126].
-If you desperately need [mutually exclusive features][#2980], you and downstream users of your crate likely hit the ground hard, as there is no simple way to support this (yes, please look back [to the `vendored` issue](#Build-script-is-not-a-C-package-manager)).
+If you desperately need [mutually exclusive features][#2980], you and downstream users of your crate likely hit the ground hard, as there is no simple way to support this (remember the `vendored` problem mentioned earlier).
 It will become a compatibility hazard if a crate doesn't respect SemVer-compatibility and the additive nature of Cargo features.

-To make the situation worse, people want to [activate dependencies based on feature activations][#5954], which may in turn activate more features.
+To make the situation worse, developers want to [activate dependencies based on feature activations][#5954], which may in turn activate more features.
 How long will it take for a feature unification to converge if that is allowed?
 I don't really know.
 That said, it is a valid feature request.
 Just too hard to make the design right.
 The Cargo team has made several attempts to make feature resolution better, for example [feature resolver v2].
 None of them is a clear win, as users need to know [in which situations a feature resolution may be different][#10112].
 Those attempts even [confuse maintainers of Cargo][feature-syntax-confusion]!

 A piece of good news is that [RFC 3416](https://rust-lang.github.io/rfcs/3416-feature-metadata.html) was merged, allowing future extensions of feature metadata like public/private or unstable features.
 It will make feature resolution smarter with the sacrifice of software complexity, from the perspective of both tool users and maintainers.